-- 1. THAT in the first instance monitoring of consented activities at Manaia WWTP in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
-THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the Council investigates aspects of the water quality of Manaia Creek upstream of the WWTP in terms of the source of bacteria in both the stream and coastal waters, during the 2020-2021 period, subject to appropriate flow.
+- 1. THAT in the first instance monitoring of consented activities at Manaia WWTP in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.